itplr-kosit/validator/README.md

 * as standalone application running from the CLI
 * as library embedded within a custom application
-* as a daemon providing a http interface
+* as a daemon providing an http interface

 ### Standalone Command Line Interface (CLI)